ljunggren/boozang-docs/README.md

 Project scope: `$project.products` [matrix data]

-The `products` data contains a list of test products that should alays be available in our test system.
+The `products` data contains a list of test products that should always be available in our test system.
 It contains information, such as the product name, if the product is available, and the price.
-As we might have a large set of products, we should chose matrix or CSV data.
-In order to easily retrive the data we have opted for matrix data.
+As we might have a large set of products, we should choose matrix or CSV data.
+In order to easily retrieve the data, we have opted for matrix data.

 Module scope: Checkout `$module.validCustomer` [json data], `$module.invalidCustomer` [json data]